softwerkskammer/Agora/INSTALL.md

 ### Running the server - Database Initialization

 - Open a shell in _REPO_
-- If your installation is fresh, run the db initialization script:
+- If your installation is fresh, or you want to reset your database, simply copy the file `database.db` from `dev-goodies`to `db`.
-  - In any case, run `node softwerkskammer/initialDBSetup`
 - If your installation is fresh or you changed anything:
   - Run `yarn deploy` (this creates the CSS files and other static contents and performs eslint checking)